 It’s imperative that financial services firms like yours master operational brand governance to address these challenges and to succeed in the industry’s rapidly evolving competitive landscape.
 If your brand is misaligned or misrepresented, you risk confusing customers, eroding their trust, and suffering reputational damage.

-Operational brand governance refers to the infrastructure required to ensure consistent and effective implementation of the brand across your brand and marketing operations — all channels, touchpoints, and stakeholders.
+Operational brand governance refers to the infrastructure required to ensure consistent and effective implementation of the brand across your marketing and brand operations — all channels, touchpoints, and stakeholders.